-Glass Tealight Holders: These little containers are perfect for tiny craft supplies like beads and beading supplies.
-I actually bought several of these from Ebay a while back to use in my birch candles.
+These little containers are perfect for tiny craft supplies like beads and beading supplies.
+I actually bought several of these from Ebay a while back to use in my birch log candles.
 However, when I received the glass, it was not a good enough quality to use in any of my product.
 The glass was cloudy and had a funky texture.
 Since, I did get a good deal on them (thankfully), I held on to them versus the hassle of returning.
 Luckily, they now get to be used for storage and they are ideal.
-You can purchase tealight holders almost anywhere fairly inexpensively……check Ebay for great prices and hopefully better quality than mine 🙂
+You can purchase tealight holders almost anywhere fairly inexpensively……check Ebay for great prices and hopefully better quality than mine.

-Mini Buckets: You can buy mini buckets, by the dozen, from Oriental Trading for very little money.
-I originally bought these for bases for little centerpieces for my daughter’s graduation open house.
-Now I use them for small craft supplies and they work like a charm.
+You can buy mini buckets, by the dozen, from Oriental Trading for very little money.
+I originally bought these to use as bases for little centerpieces at my daughter’s graduation open house.
+When the open house was over, I saved the buckets to use for something else.
+Storage buckets seemed like a good idea.
+So, now I use them for small craft supplies and they work like a charm.
 I have some small hooks on one wall where I hang a few of the buckets by the handles within easy reach of my work surface.

-Flower Pot Storage: If you don’t have any extra flower pots hanging around, they are pretty inexpensive to pick up as well.
+If you don’t have any extra flower pots hanging around, they are pretty inexpensive to pick up as well.
+Terracotta pots are especially cheap.
 I happen to have quite a few that I have saved from Spring plantings.
 Depending on the size, these make great storage containers for a variety of craft supplies.